burrowsyr/Critique/README.md

 - Has autoprefixer and css-lint support.

 ### Server part
-- Sample unit tests with Mocha and Chai.
+- Sample unit tests with jasmine-node
 - Express